——— About Ohtsu Shorakuen

 Our Techniques

-In order for the tree to maintain its current health while growing vigorously in a new location and for you to enjoy its beautiful appearance, advanced techniques such as root pruning and wrapping are essential.
+In order for the tree to maintain its current health while growing vigorously in a new location, and for you to enjoy its beautiful appearance, advanced techniques such as root pruning and wrapping are essential.
 These techniques are not just tasks, but important processes for protecting the tree's life and maximizing its vitality in its new environment.

-It takes time and effort, but at Otsu Shorakuen we work with all our hearts for our trees.
 We have also established transportation techniques that do not put unnecessary strain on the trees, and we strive to deliver our plants in a healthy state.

 Growing trees is a journey of personal growth, as you hone your skills and communicate with nature.